masshu0504/Caldarium/README.md

 Once you are ready to validate your .json file (hopefully containing fields and values parsed from the pdfs) you will need to execute the schema_validation.py script.

-## Licensing

-This project is provided under the **Apache 2.0** license.
-See [NOTICE.txt](NOTICE.txt) for details.

 The script takes the following arguments:

 1. instance: [REQUIRED] the file path to the .json file you want to compare to the schema.
 2. schema: [OPTIONAL, ENABLE WITH '--schema' FLAG] the file path to the .json schema that the instance will be compared against.
 Default file path is: schemas/invoice.json.

+## Licensing

+This project is provided under the **Apache 2.0** license.
+See [NOTICE.txt](NOTICE.txt) for details.

+# Week 1 Deliverable Setup Update
+- .env.example set up with DB URLS parameters and postgres inputs
+- If postgres not set up, install psql shell
+- Run psql shell and run: CREATE DATABASE med_parsing;
+- After running the database, create the parsed_documents table using this sql:
+CREATE TABLE IF NOT EXISTS parsed_documents (
+    id SERIAL PRIMARY KEY,
+    created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
+    payload JSONB NOT NULL
+); - Database now has a table which is ready for inserts
+- To insert into the table, run this sql:
+INSERT INTO parsed_documents (payload)
+VALUES ('{"title": "Test Document", "content": "This is a dummy row."}');

+- Insert corresponding fields mentioned earlier in README into .env.example file
+- run uvicorn main:app --reload to run the routes
+- after running go to [localhost:8000](http://127.0.0.1:8000)/docs to test the routes